-Located in the Hampton Roads area of Virginia
+Located in the Hampton Roads area of Virginia Beach, VA.

-Our mission is to provide a safe haven for unwanted, neglected, or medically fragile chinchillas.
+Founded in 2008, our mission is to provide a safe haven for unwanted, neglected, or medically fragile chinchillas.
 Our goal is to rehabilitate and socialize in preparation for adoption.
 We gladly open our doors to those interested in learning more about these unique pets.
 We are available for temporary foster care, education, supplies, and networking with other local rescue organizations.

 "Like" our page for up-to-the-minute updates!

 There are several considerations one must take when designing a cage home for chinchillas.
 Chinchilla starter cages in pet stores are just that: starter cages.
 They are intended for one baby chinchilla with the expectation that as he or she grows, they will move into a more permanent home.
 Do not fool yourself into thinking that if the pet fits, that it is sufficient.
 Chinchillas are high-energy creatures that require lots of space.Size and cage shape are very important.
 In their native habitat, chinchillas live more like mountain goats than ground squirrels.
 This dictates a cage that is taller than it is wide.
 Height is more imperative than floor space since chinchillas feel most safe up high where they can survey their surroundings.
 A pet chinchilla should have a cage space that is a minimum of 2’x2’x2’ in volume, and bigger is definitely better with height being the most important factor.

 When decorating a cage it is also essential to consider the chinchillas’ natural instinct to chew everything.
 A good, sturdy wire cage should contain ledges that are safe to chew.
 Remove all wire and plastic ledges and ramps.
 If your cage has a wire floor, remove that as well since wire is very harsh on little chinnie paws.
 Wooden ledges are more flexible in design and serve as a chew toy. *double win*